Scottish Aviation Between the Wars: Clubs, Carriers, and Civil Routes - Enhanced Edition

 The book Beardmore Aviation covers the air school at Renfrew - the original Renfrew Airport - with a list of all aircraft deployed at the airfield, how the school was set up to its closure in 1928.
 The book mentions how the Auxiliary Air Force was set up, providing crucial context for understanding Scotland's military aviation preparation.
 There is a complete list of school aircraft including the Avro 504, Bristol Fighter, Bristol 89 and Bristol 89a.
 This included the Pollockshaws and Springburn Park air crashes, which are documented in detail.
 This comprehensive documentation ensures that Renfrew Airport's role in inter-war Scottish aviation is properly understood.

 The inter-war period represented a crucial bridge between World War I aviation expansion and World War II rearmament.
 Scottish aviation maintained industrial capabilities, pilot training infrastructure, and operational procedures that would prove essential when military requirements accelerated.
-Understanding this inter-war period provides valuable insights into how Scotland's aviation ecosystem prepared for wartime demands.
 The transition from military to civilian aviation, the establishment of commercial routes, the development of flying clubs, and the retention of manufacturing capabilities created a unique Scottish aviation heritage that influenced Britain's wartime aviation capability.

 Renfrew Airport: Scotland's First Major Aviation Facility